-Sure, almost everything was either processed or microwavable, but it was all outright amazing.
-There was just something special about 90s snacks.
-Not to say that snacks today aren’t great, but there was a certain kind of rush you’d get when you were able to sneak a fun snack for yourself into the shopping cart as a kid.
+Sure, almost everything was either processed or microwavable, but it was all amazing.
+Not to say that snacks today aren’t great, but there was a certain kind of rush you’d get when you were able to sneak a fun snack into the shopping cart as a kid.

-Go ahead and turn on your TLC/Boyz II Men mashup playlist, find one of those really uncomfortable inflatable chairs and let’s take a trip down memory lane to reminisce about the best 90s snacks, some of which are no longer with us and some that are still going strong today.
+Go ahead and turn on your TLC/Boyz II Men throwback playlist, find one of those really uncomfortable inflatable chairs, and take a trip down memory lane to reminisce about the best 90s snacks.

-Now that Dunkaroos are available for delivery on the goPuff app, it’s safe to say we’re in our 90s feels.
-Of all the 90s snacks, Dunkaroos were something magical.
-They made the best lunchbox snack, and there was no better feeling than scooping out that last little bit of frosting with your finger after you ran out of cookies.
+Now that Dunkaroos are available for delivery on the Gopuff app, it’s safe to say we’re in our 90s feels.
+Of all the 90s snacks, Dunkaroos were one of the best.
+There was no better feeling than getting them in your lunchbox and nothing beats scooping out that last little bit of frosting with your finger after you ran out of cookies.
 (Don’t lie, you did it too.)
-Get some Dunkaroos delivered to your door with goPuff and party like it’s 1998!

 Trix yogurt was another lunchbox classic.
-The super-sweet snack came in fun colors like purple and blue or green and pink—just don’t mix them, or else you’ll be eating brown yogurt.
-The bad news is that it’s since been discontinued, so you’ll just have to dream about stumbling upon it again in the dairy aisle.
+The super-sweet snack came in fun colors like purple and blue or green and pink.
+The trick was leaving them unmixed, or else you’d be eating brown yogurt.
+Unfortunately, this snack was discontinued, so you’ll just have to dream about stumbling upon it again in the dairy aisle.

-The fancy charcuterie boards of today are just grown-up Lunchables, so let’s bring it back to basics.
-Whether the cracker stackers are calling your name, or even if you’re just in it for the Reese’s Cup at the end, Lunchables were an elite lunch as a kid and an even better snack as an adult.
+Fancy charcuterie boards are just grown-up Lunchables, so let’s get back to basics.
+Whether the cracker stackers are calling your name or you’re just in it for the Reese’s Cup at the end, Lunchables were the height of culinary joys as a kid.
+They’re an even better snack as an adult.

-While we’re talking fruit snacks, it’s safe to say Fruit Gushers were ahead of their time.
-If you were a 90s kid, it was known that you could trade a pack of Fruit Gushers for anything at the lunch table.
-It doesn’t matter if you let it burst in your mouth or squeezed it in between your fingers and watched the goo come out, we can all be grateful they still exist to enjoy the way everyone did back then–and let’s be honest, they still hold up.
+While we’re on the subject of fruit snacks, it’s safe to say Fruit Gushers were ahead of their time.
+If you were a 90s kid, you could trade a pack of Fruit Gushers for anything at the lunch table.
+No matter how you prefer to enjoy this treat, be grateful they still exist today.

 It felt like a morning science project to watch the little eggs turn into small baby dinosaur candy in your oatmeal.
 If you were lucky, you even had the color-changing bowl and spoon set to go along with it.
 Shout out to Quaker for keeping this oatmeal alive (for kids and for the rest of us).